-In a Apocalyptic future where the villians have grouped together and taken over the world, Daredevil is one of the few surviving heroes.
-When Hawkeye's daughter was kidnapped, Daredevil and Punisher go after her, but ultimately.
+In a Apocalyptic future where the villains have formed a group together and taken over the world, Daredevil is one of the few surviving heroes.
+When Hawkeye's daughter was kidnapped, Daredevil and Punisher go after her.

 Earth-295 (Age of Apocalypse)

-In this reality Matt worked for Apocalypse dumping toxic wastes from age 8.
-Matt Murdock lost his sight also (due to toxic exposion) but Apocalypse´s horseman Mikhail supposedly gave him uncanny reflex, altered senses and infrared visor, during Upstart Program Matt was the first human enhanced with cybernetic grafts.
+In this reality, Matt worked for Apocalypse dumping toxic wastes from age 8.
+Matt Murdock lost his sight also (due to toxic exposure) but Apocalypse´s horseman Mikhail supposedly gave him uncanny reflex, altered senses and infrared visor, during Upstart Program Matt was the first human enhanced with cybernetic grafts.
 Murdock believed that Mikhail gave his extraordinary abilities to him so he become loyal to Apocalypse.

 He was left in the care of Empath, who was a mutant with the power to control people´s emotions and was imprisoned by Mikhail in his ship to amplified his powers and control human´s feelings in Europe.
 During this visit to Europe Keeper Murdock touched Empath, showing him the true pain of Empath realizing the atrocities made on him.
 Horrified by his feelings, he killed Empath and finished his suffering.
 He removed his visor and realized that his skills were due to toxic wastes effects.

 He reappears after the destruction of the last human city.
 He serves as keeper of mutants whose try to enter to new Apocalypse city, he uses his sense to monitor the entrance to the city.
 Then, he fights with Prophet hand to hand but was defeated with a poison gas that allowed Prophet escape with the X-Terminators.